hyperledger-labs/fabric-operations-console/packages/athena/docs/_event_tracking_notes.md

 Events are triggered from http requests to the Console (not all requests, see below).
 The events are written to the file `audit.log` in the [./packages/athena/logs/](../logs) folder, the setting `activity_tracker_filename` can be used to change the filename.
-See the [configuration options](../env/README.md#default) readme for more setting details.
-The log file is rotated by athena's winston lib once it reaches 2MB, up to 5 files.
+The log files are rotated once it reaches 2MB, up to 5 files by the [winston npm logging module](https://www.npmjs.com/package/winston).
 Meaning if 6MB of logging was generated, you would see the 3 files each with 2MB of data, named: `audit.log`, `audit1.log` and `audit2.log`.

 Note that since the logging is using the pod's filesystem all activity logs are wiped/reset when a pod restarts.